steipete/inngest/README.md

 - **Watch runs** in real-time with configurable polling intervals and timeouts
 - **Cancel runs** individually or in bulk with conditional expressions and dry-run mode
 - **View job details** for step-by-step execution analysis and debugging
+- **Complete debugging context** with input data and output for failed runs
 - **Rich terminal output** with colors, tables, and progress indicators
 - **Comprehensive error handling** with actionable troubleshooting guidance
 - **Runtime validation** using Zod schemas for type safety